When Facebook announced it was going to float on the stock exchange it created a media frenzy unlike anything ever seen before in IPOs.

 We also know that advertising on smart phones is the one area from which Facebook has struggled to generate revenue.
 Because smart phones are smaller and therefore space is at a premium, advertising is much harder to effectively integrate without shunning users.

 Nine days prior to the Facebook flotation, Facebook even warned that “future revenue would be hurt by a dearth of advertising on handheld devices, which its users were increasingly using to access the site.”

 Furthermore, Scott Kessler, an internet equity analyst at S&P Capital IQ stated that “It is unclear how inclined and able the company is going to be in terms of monetising its substantial user base and related data and information…They’re going to have growth, but people wonder about the sustainability of the growth, the quality of the growth and ultimately the profitability of the growth over a longer period of time.”

 Citing mobile as a concern, Kessler lowered his earnings estimates for 2012 to 39 cents (USD) a share from 40 cents.
 For 2014, he reduced his projection to 83 cents from 92 cents, according to the report.

 Looking at how the Facebook share price has performed since floating on the stock market says it all.

 The obvious conclusion is in fact a simple question.
 Is it wise to invest in Facebook?
-Sadly, there is no yes or no answer to this and as a digital agency perhaps MintTwist isn’t best placed to answer the question.
+Sadly, there is no yes or no answer to this and as a London ppc agency perhaps MintTwist isn’t best placed to answer the question.
 However, there are very few businesses with 900 million customers!